The Weird Circle

 An Opening Narration:

 Host: "Listen to the waves.
 Listen closely, for you will hear the crying of lost souls.
 Our story discloses the horror in man's mind.
 This is the tale of The House and Brain.
-Come with me to London, though the heavy fog of the city to a large house in the suburbs.
+Come with me to London, through the heavy fog of the city to a large house in the suburbs.
 A young couple enter the portals of that house to attend an art auction... "

 An Ending Narration: